Syllabus Edition

 Apothecaries were controversial in medieval times

-They prescribed poison to some patients which went against the Hippocratic Oath
+They prescribed poison to some patients, which went against the Hippocratic Oath

 They experimented with alchemy and the supernatural

-This meant that the Church did not approve of them
+The Church did not approve of apothecaries

-Barber Surgeons
+Barber surgeons

 Barbers cut hair but also performed operations such as tooth extractions and amputations